Home

 Texas Condo Ownership Costs

-Texas condo ownership: property tax carrying costs, homestead cap mechanics, Houston flood zones, hail-prone master policies, and HOA resale certificate review.
+Texas condo buyer reality check: high property taxes, homestead cap mechanics, Houston flood zones, hail-prone master policies, and HOA due diligence before you offer.

 Texas condos offer relative affordability compared to coastal California and Florida markets, but ownership costs include property tax-heavy carrying costs and growing insurance pressure along the Gulf Coast.
 Austin, Dallas, Houston, and San Antonio each have distinct HOA and tax profiles.